Turbulent regimes in collisions of 3D Alfv\'en-wave packets: Discussion and Conclusions

 While the underlying processes highlighted by the above {\em in-situ} spacecraft measurements may be the same on which our scalings are founded (namely, dynamic alignment in the weak regime, followed by a large-scale transition to tearing-mediated turbulence), we caution as a final remark that these connections are purely conceptual, as our theory does not take into account imbalance or residual energy.
 With these being outside the scope of the current work, a more detailed theory that also includes these effects will be explored in a following paper.

-\acknowledgements We gratefully acknowledge access to the Stellar cluster at the PICSciE-OIT TIGRESS High Performance Computing Center and Visualization Laboratory at Princeton University, where the main simulations and analysis were performed.
+\acknowledgements The authors warmly acknowledge constructive advice from the anonymous referee, as well as productive comments by and discussions with Alexander Schekochihin following our posting of the original manuscript to arXiv.
+SSC also acknowledges useful discussions with Alexandre Lazarian, after reporting the results presented in this manuscript at the 44th COSPAR Scientific Assembly in Athens, Greece.
+We gratefully acknowledge access to the Stellar cluster at the PICSciE-OIT TIGRESS High Performance Computing Center and Visualization Laboratory at Princeton University, where the main simulations and analysis were performed.
 Computations were also performed on the ``Mesocentre SIGAMM'' machine, hosted by Observatoire de la Côte d’Azur.
 The authors warmly thank the organizers of the ``Waves C\^ote d'Azur'' conference in Nice (June 2019), where the first discussions leading to this work took place.
 MWK thanks the Institut de Plan\'etologie et d'Astrophysique de Grenoble (IPAG) for its hospitality and visitor support while this work was completed.